weronika-saturday/OrangeQPC/README.md

 ## MacOS 8?

 MacOS 8 does not work well in Qemu.
 Only MacOS 8.0 and MacOS 8.1 run in **qemu-m68k**.
 OrangeQPC for PowerPC versions of MacOS.
+If you want to run MacOS 8 in the emulator - use emulators like [Basilisk](https://basilisk.cebix.net/) and [Mini vMac](https://www.gryphel.com/c/minivmac/).

 ## MacBook (Apple Silicon) support is planned?